containers/ai-lab-recipes/audio-to-text/README.md

 ### Download a model

 If you are just getting started, we recommend using [ggerganov/whisper.cpp](https://huggingface.co/ggerganov/whisper.cpp).
-This is a well performant mid-sized model with an apache-2.0 license.
+This is a well performant model with an MIT license.
 It's simple to download a pre-converted whisper model from [huggingface.co](https://huggingface.co)
 here: https://huggingface.co/ggerganov/whisper.cpp.
 There are a number of options, but we recommend to start with `ggml-small.bin`.